-In Jalandhar Cluster, the skill set of employees on existing technologies and operations is on lower side (73%).
+In Nagaur Cluster, the skill set of employees on existing technologies and operations is on lower side (77%).
 This is mainly due to fact that most of the LSP' are small in size.
-Also, during the field survey to hand tool units, almost all the maintenance related activities in the plant are carried out by diploma and hands on experience people.
-Only about 19% fall in medium category which includes few motor rewinders, mechanical repair and maintenance operators mainly for utilities.
+Also, during the field survey to hand tool units, almost all the maintenance related activities in the plant are carried out by hands on experience people.
+Only about 19% fall in medium category which includes few motor rewinders.